garybgenett/gary-os/README.md

 Successful completion of this phase is the #1 measure of a healthy build.
 It can't be run too often.

+**Krnl**

+Somewhere between a 'doit' and a 'redo', this rebuilds the [Linux Kernel] list and completes the 'doit' process, without performing a full system rebuild as is done with 'init' or 'redo'.
+Primarily used during development to build and test new kernels and configurations.

 **Redo**